Stuvix17/AJC-X/README.md

 # AJC-X
-This is a website we built for buying and selling of used products such as textbooks, notes, etc.
+This is a website we built for buying and selling used products such as textbooks, notes, etc.
+This website is basically built for our college.